Denmark Jutland

 The coastal town of Skagen has several great restaurants and cafés.

-Of course, there is a lot of seafood available but if you want to eat environmentally and animal-friendly, we recommend eating plant-based as much as possible.
+Of course, there is a lot of seafood available, but if you want to eat as environmentally and animal-friendly as possible, we recommend eating plant-based food.

 • Juicy Skagen.
 Delicious juices, smoothies, salads, wraps and sandwiches.
 They use many organic ingredients, try to shop locally and follow the seasons as much as possible.